 TODO: color manage conversions between CMYK and RGB

 The ctx vector rasterizer is an active edge table scanline rasterizer, with adaptive vertical oversampling.
-The oversampling only occurs for scanlines where edges are closer to horizontal than a threshold or edges start or end.
+If there is starting/ending edges within the scanline or very near horizontal edges 15 levels of vertical AA is used, 5 and 3 are used to progressively get towards the non-versampled but accrurate horizontally single scanline.
 For a description of how traditional scanline rasterizer with vertical oversampling works see the introduction of How the stb_truetype Anti-Aliased Software Rasterizer v2 Works.

 Render targets handled natively are 8bit sRGBA RGBA8, floating point scRGB RGBAF 8bit and floating point grayscale with alpha.
 GRAYA8 and GRAYAF and floating point CMYK CMYKAF.
 Integration points are catered for in API and protocol for color management, which will be done with babl.
 The formats RGB332, RGB565, RGB565_BYTESWAPPED, CMYKA8, RGB8, BGRA8, GRAY1, GRAY2, GRAY4, GRAY8 and GRAYF are handled by converting processed scanlines back and forth to one of the supported targets.